Why our church is in trouble

 UM News publishes various commentaries about issues in the denomination.
 The opinion pieces reflect a variety of viewpoints and are the opinions of the writers, not the UM News staff.

-A recent Pew Research report revealed that United Methodism in the United States is in steep decline, with a nearly 50 percent reduction in self-identified Methodists since 2007.
+A recent Pew Research report revealed that United Methodism in the United States is in steep decline, with the percentage of the U.S. population who identify as United Methodist dropping nearly by half since 2007.

 There are many reasons for this.
 To help arrest this staggering loss, the church should urgently reverse the rapid secularization and politicization of the national United Methodist Church.